top of page

 Every August, Hamilton Book Month celebrates New Zealand authors and their writing, with events covering different genres and age groups.
 Readers from the Waikato and beyond are invited to meet authors, listen to them discuss their work, and ask questions.
 With activities and events for all ages, all month, this is a local celebration you won't want to miss.
 Click the "Download Programme" for a PDF with our programme information.

-We are passionate about providing free and low cost events and are extremely thankful to our funders Creative New Zealand, Hamilton City Council, Wel Energy Trust, Trust Waikato and National Poetry Day.
+We are passionate about providing free and low cost events and are extremely thankful to our Creative New Zealand Creative Communities, Glenice and John Gallagher Foundation, Hamilton City Council Community Initiatives Grants, WEL Energy Trust and Trust Waikato.

 We'd love to hear your comments and ideas.
 You can use the Contact Us form above and subscribe to our email newsletter by filling in your details above.